 Skilful dribblers, particularly short and left-footed ones, tend to get labelled the ‘next Lionel Messi’.
 But how many of those supposed heirs have gone on to succeed?

 Only a few seasons later, the benchmark was changed: a new generation of skilful young attackers would be dubbed not the ‘new Maradona’, but the ‘new Messi’, a tag that has proven bloody hard to live up to…

-Two years into Messi’s fledgling career, the website Foot Mercato published an article titled ‘Bojan Krkić: le futur Messi?’.
+Just two years into Messi’s senior career, the website Foot Mercato published an article titled ‘Bojan Krkić: le futur Messi?’.